Grow Your Own Healing Garden With These 10 Medicinal Herbs

 Planning your healing garden will make your planting and tending much easier.
 Once you know what you’re going to grow and where, it’s time to start sowing your medicinal herb seeds.

 Most herbs do well in rocky, well-draining soils.
 Usually, no additional fertilizer is needed.
+As with some culinary herbs, too much nitrogen can dilute the strength of essential oils.

 Starting your medicinal garden from seed is an economical way to grow lots of different herbs.
 With some simple seed-starting tips, you’ll find many of these herbs easy to grow.